-My favorite baked item is the vanilla loaf.
+My favorite baked item is the vanilla loaf (recipe here!).
 It’s dense, sweet, and has an incredibly crumbly crust that is to die for!
 If you go, ask for an end piece.
 They taste better.

 Supposedly the locals know to ask for the end pieces, so the bakery runs out of end pieces more often on weekdays.
-On weekends, it’s mostly out-of-towners and tourists who don’t know this little secret. 😉
+On weekends, the visitors are mostly out-of-towners and tourists who don’t know this little secret. 😉

 Mmmm check out the gorgeous crust.
 The sugar crystallizes a bit on the edges while baking, which gives this loaf an amazing slightly burnt sugar buttery kind of crusty edge.
 It’s hard to explain, but it’s really good.

 I guess there are a few negatives.
 The prices are a bit high.
-Sandwiches run close to $10 each and a slice of that heavenly vanilla loaf will set you back a couple dollars ($14 for the entire loaf).
+Sandwiches run around $10-$12 each and a slice of that heavenly vanilla loaf will set you back several dollars ($17-$18 for the entire loaf).

 It is also hard to find seating.
 There is basically one long table in the middle with benches on either side.
 There are also 2-3 small tables along the window that each seat about 2 people.
 Especially on weekends, you probably will have to stand and wait for a seat to open up.